Compact Data Structures for Network Telemetry: Complex Data Structures

 \subsection{Multi-Metric Sketches}

 In practice, applications today require obtaining traffic metrics based on the keys defined by different tuple fields and their attributes.
-For example, traffic engineering \cite{traffic-engineer} in the host-level may use the source IP as a key to track heavy hitters, while flow scheduling \cite{flow-schedule} may need 5-tuple as the key.
+For example, traffic engineering \cite{traffic-engineer} in the host-level may use the source IP as a key to track heavy hitters, while flow scheduling \cite{flow-schedule} may need 5-tuple \red{(i.e., protocol, source IP, source port, destination IP and destination port)} as the key.
 By providing application-specific key definitions, network administrators often need to perform multiple flow-level queries on the {\em same flow key} or the same query on {\em distinct flow keys}.
 For instance, administrators want to query heavy hitters, entropy, and distinct flows over 5-tuple flows using a sketch.
 Alternatively, for security detection and diagnosis, it is required to query metrics over multiple flow keys and sometimes it is even challenging to predict what specific keys are useful unless we exhaustively track all possible keys.
 Motivated by these use cases, sketch-based solutions have evolved that can \emph{simultaneously} query \emph{multiple} types of metrics and keys.
 We categorize these solutions into three categories: ``multi-metric, same key'', ``single-metric, hierarchical keys'', and ``single-metric, separate keys''.